 Jazzart Dance Theatre and Steve Biko Foundation Present BIKO'S QUEST in Cape Town, Sept 8-16

-In so doing, the production re-visits the contemporary relevance of Steve Biko and his quest for a true humanity.
+In so doing, BIKO'S QUEST revisits the contemporary relevance of Biko and his quest for a true humanity.
 The production also remembers the many people who were held in detention without trial and died under apartheid.
 Throughout 2011, The Steve Biko Foundation has celebrated Biko's 65th birthday through a series of programs, this production is but one element.
-Through Biko's Quest, we bring you an interpretation of Biko's vision and interrogate how far the South African society has progressed in becoming a nation with a more human face.
-What is the true human face in the face of our post-Apartheid South Africa?
+Through BIKO'S QUEST, Jazzarts interepets Biko's vision and interrogates how far the South African society has progressed in becoming a nation with a more human face.